wdmiz/fw-abd/README.md

-Abandonen project of simple file walker
+Abandonen project of simple tool for navigating filesystem

 Does not work